directus/directus/docs/getting-started/introduction.md

 * **Pure** — There is no predefined model or proprietary rules for your agnostic schema, and all system settings are stored separately.
 * **Open** — Our entire codebase is public and transparent, allowing for end-to-end audits.
 Nothing is obfuscated or black-boxed.
 * **Portable** — Data is stored in your bespoke database and can be migrated/exported/backed-up at any time.
 Absolutely no vendor lock-in.
-* **Limitless** — Create unlimited users, roles, locales, collections, and items.
+* **Limitless** — Create unlimited users, roles, languages, collections, and items.
 No arbitrary restrictions or paywall limitations.
 * **Extensible** — Every aspect of the platform is modular, allowing you to adapt, customize, and infinitely extend the Core engine.
 * **Unopinionated** — Choose your stack (node or PHP), database (all SQL vendors), API (REST or GraphQL), and infra (self-hosted or Cloud).